Naza96/ETL-Job_posts_from_Upwork/README.md

 ## Overview

-- **Watch the Video**: For a quick and summarized overview of how this project was developed, be sure to check out the accompanying video, link below: https://youtu.be/WpTx9of72Es
+- **Watch the Video**: For a quick and summarized overview of how this project was developed, be sure to check out the accompanying video, here the link: https://youtu.be/WpTx9of72Es

 ## Getting Started